 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have intentionally configured your settings to discourage search engines from indexing your site, then your site will automatically notify the services entered into the Update Services text area
+Unless you have specifically chosen to discourage search engines from indexing your site – see next section, then your site will automatically ping the list of update services entered into the Update Services text box

 Download A Comprehensive List Of Ping Services For Your WordPress Site!

 Click the link below to download a comprehensive list of reliable and authoritative ping services for your WordPress site or blog:

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

 This section affects how visitors will see your content when they visit your home page and blog pages.